Home > Buyers Guides

 How much should I spend?

 Spend what your budget allows.
 Plenty of people have lots of disposable income and won’t flinch at paying $300-$400 for the best bib shorts on the market.
 If you’re on a tighter budget, you don’t have to shell out the big bucks for shorts that will get the job done.
-One of our top-rated models, the 7Mesh MK3, retails for $200, which is $100 less than the most expensive model we tried.
-Less expensive options like the Pearl Izumi Attack and The Black Bibs Ultimate cost even less and work very well, especially considering the price.
+We’re big fans of some of the moderately priced option on our list, including the Castelli Endurance 4 ($175), the Ornot Cargo Bibs ($228).
+Less expensive options like the Pearl Izumi Attack ($125) and The Black Bibs Ultimate ($80) cost even less and work very well, especially considering the price.
 That said, if you’re riding a ton, it may be worth spending more on a high-end model.

 Should I Use Chamois Cream?